tiipiik/oc-catalog/README.md

 * Multiple categories and levels of categories
 * Manage categories order
 * Create and manage custom fields for Products and Stores
+* NEW : Use product properties instead of with custom fields !
 * Manage Brands
 * Manage optionnal Stores feature